-- A. For those projects where concrete saw cutting is a substantial item of work, this item may be measured and paid for at the contract unit price bid per lineal foot, constituting full compensation for all equipment, tools and labor, including the performance of all work to provide incidentals necessary to complete this item. - B. Payment will be made under the following: - Saw Cut for Concrete Pavement, Sidewalk, Driveway, and Curb and Gutter Per Lineal Foot. - C. Measurement and payment for concrete saw cuttings will be made only if listed as a separate item in the bid documents.
+- A. For those projects where concrete saw cutting is a substantial item of work, this item may be measured and paid for at the contract unit price bid per lineal foot (meter), constituting full compensation for all equipment, tools and labor, including the performance of all work to provide incidentals necessary to complete this item. - B. Payment will be made under the following: - 1.
+Saw Cut for Concrete Pavement, Sidewalk, Driveway, and Curb and Gutter Per Lineal Foot (Meter). - C. Measurement and payment for concrete saw cuttings will be made only if listed as a separate item in the bid documents.
 If not listed in the contract as a bid item, saw cutting shall be part of the Concrete Removal in Section 4.2 above, or part of the Excavation Above Subgrade item in Section 2230, Street Excavation, Backfill and Compaction, Excavation.
-Concrete saw cut work will not be paid in the event that there is an existing joint within the concrete that provide a means of tying to concrete or asphalt resulting in the same or comparable end product.

-A. Payment indicated to include complete compensation for all labor, equipment, materials and incidentals required for the completion of the work.
+4.4 Payment indicated to include complete compensation for all labor, equipment, materials and incidentals required for the completion of the work.

+END OF SECTION

+SECTION 02112 - 7 th Edition

-ADJUSTING EXISTING MANHOLES, INLETS, WATER VALVE BOXES, WATER SERVICES, UTILITY VAULTS, AND FIRE HYDRANTS TO GRADE
+ADJUSTING EXISTING MANHOLES, LAMPHOLES, INLETS, WATER VALVE BOXES, WATER SERVICES, AND FIRE HYDRANTS TOGRADE

-A. This section consists of locating and adjusting to grade existing manholes, inlets, water valve boxes or services, utility vaults or accesses, and fire hydrants as shown in the contract documents, staked in the field or as required in the Special Provisions.
+A. This section consists of locating and adjusting to grade existing manholes, lampholes, inlets, water valve boxes or services, and fire hydrants as shown in the contract documents, staked in the field or as required in the Special Provisions.